 The Payroll Office is staffed with a Director, a Payroll Examiner 2 and an Office Assistant 2.
-Student temporary service also provides assistance.
-With the retirement of the previous Payroll Examiner 2 in July 2021, we were able to promote the previous Payroll Examiner 1.
+Student temporary service and work study also provides assistance.
+With the retirement of the previous Payroll Examiner 2 in July 2021, we were able to promote the previous Payroll Examiner 1, but are not able to backfill the Payroll Examiner 1.